 However, by the seventies, things were tough again.
 In 1976, Carter's was purchased by the Dennison Company, which was bought by Avery Manufacturing Company in 1990.
 Many of the old product lines are still made under the Avery name.
-The Carter's Ink Company was a success story for more than a hundred years.
+The Carter's Ink Company was a success story for more than

+Gallon stoneware Carter's jug a hundred years.
 It enjoyed prosperity, sustained adversity, and continued meeting new product demands when sales were slow.
 Carter's stayed a modern company keeping in touch with the home and business needs.
 [Fig. 7]

 Carter's bottles are found in many colors.
-Masters can be found in aqua, clear,
+Masters can be found in aqua, clear, all shades of amber and green, teal, and